bacnet-stack/bacnet-stack/test/README.md

-# BACnet Stack Verifification and Validation Testing
+# BACnet Stack Verification and Validation Testing

 CMake and C99 are used for the verification and validation testing.